lh3/longdust/README.md

 Longdust identifies long highly repetitive STRs, VNTRs, satellite DNA and other low-complexity regions (LCRs) in a genome.
 It is motivated by and follows a similar rationale to [SDUST][sdust].
-Unlike SDUST which is limited to short windows, longdust can find centromeric repeats and VNTRs with long repeats units.
+Unlike SDUST which is limited to short windows, longdust can find centromeric satellite and VNTRs with long repeat units.

 Longdust also overlaps with tandem repeat finders (e.g. [TRF][trf], [TANTAN][tantan] and [ULTRA][ultra]) in functionality.
-Nonetheless, it misses tandem repeats with two or three copies but intead finds regions without clear tandem structure.
+Nonetheless, it is not tuned for tandem repeats with two or three copies, but instead finds regions without clear tandem structure.
 Longdust complements TRF etc to some extent.

 ## Comparison to other tools

 Longdust finds 280.4Mb of LCRs from the T2T-CHM13 analysis set.
-228.4Mb of them overlap with satellites (plus ~5Mb flanking) annotated by the T2T consortium, 33.1Mb of the remainder (52.0Mb) overlap with TRF (2 7 7 80 10 50 500 -l12),
+228.4Mb of them overlap with satellites (plus ~5Mb flanking) annotated by the T2T consortium, 33.1Mb of the remainder (52.0Mb) overlap with TRF (2 7 7 80 10 50 500 -l12), and
 14.7Mb of the rest (18.9Mb) with SDUST (-t30).
 Only 4.1Mb is left.
 Most
 longdust LCRs are found by other tools collectively.